 Using Natural Voice Commands

 The advancement of voice recognition technology has led to the development of voice assistants recognizing your commands from your normal speaking voice and manner.
 You no longer have to enunciate every command since the software is created with machine learning technology to recognize your speech patterns.
 While there are still challenges in understanding commands pronounced incorrectly or with heavy accents, the error rate of voice assistants improves, with Google only getting a 4.9 percent error rate in 2017.
+That has since changed significantly.

 When you use voice search in your smart speakers, you do not need to open laptops, computers, or mobile phones.
 You voice your commands, and your speakers will recognize the commands and perform them for you.